SteveSun12138/Computer-Graphics/2D Drawing System/Readme.txt

 First, choose which polygon to control:
 "Welcome to 2D-polygons!
 Choose which shape you want to control: type a number between 0 to 4."
-If wrong input get, it shows:
-"Wrong input.
-Please type a number between 0 to 4."
+Type an index of a shape to control.

-Then, choose which algorithm you want to us, Bresenham or DDA.
+Then, choose which algorithm you want to apply, Bresenham or DDA.
-"Now type which algorithm you want to apply: (1) Bresenham (2) DDA" If wrong input get, it shows:
-"Wrong input.
-Please type 1 or 2."
+'1' for Bresenham, '2' for DDA.

 Then, decide whether to use rasterization.
-"Choose if you want to rasterize the shape"
+Type 'y' if you want or 'n' if you don’t want.
-If wrong input get, it shows:
-"Wrong input.
-Please type 0 or 1."

-You will see the 2D polygons now.
-Several tips to control the shape.
+Now show the 2D polygons.
+Follow instruction with on screen keyboard control instead of command line.
 Translation:
 	'w'---up
 	's'---down